1000 Years of Corhampton Church

 3rd April 2020: A local choir will perform Olivet to Calvary (by J H Maunders) at St Andrew’s Church, Meonstoke

-31st May 2020: Winchester Cathedral Chamber Choir will perform at St Andrew’s Church Meonstoke
+31st May 2020: A wonderful local and talented Chamber Choir will perform at St Andrew’s Church Meonstoke

 June 2020: A rose and Herb display, with the herbs grown by the children at Meonstoke School